danionescu0/robot-camera-platform/README.md

 # What is this?

   This is the versatile robot platform.
-I've gave it to possible usecases: a surveillence bot and a object tracker but there can be more, i'll leave this to your imagination :)
+I've gave it to possible usecases: a surveillence robot for home and a object tracker robot.

+  This is a research project fun to build and fun to explore and we'll take on the following concepts and technologies:

+* programming: Computer vision, Python, Arduino (C++), Java for Android

+* miscelanious: MQTT, Docker, Docker compose, UV4l, linux services

+* electronics: Raspberry pi, Arduino, H-Bridge, DC motors, sensors, soldering, building a robot etc

 # 1. Surveillence robot usecase